bartdag/gitli/README.rst

 gitli is a simple git extension to manage issues in single-developer projects.

-The issues are stored in the current branch of the git repository. gitli is **not** a distribute issue tracker.
+The issues are stored in the current branch of the git repository. gitli is **not** a distributed issue tracker.
 It's just a script that I wrote after spending a day looking for that kind of lightweight issue tracker for private projects.